Dashron/Roads/README.md

  options.watchifyOptions   | object                             | Custom configuration settings to pass to watchify (https://github.com/browserify/watchify)
  options.exclude           | array                              | An array of files that should not be included in the build process.
 They will throw errors if required.
 See Browserify's "exclude" options.ignore            | array                              | An array of files that should not be included in the build process, but should not error when required.
-See Browserify's "ignore" watch                     | boolean                            | A flag that when enabled, causes the builder to remain active, monitoring the built files for any changes an automatically rebuilding
+See Browserify's "ignore" watch                     | boolean                            | A flag that when enabled, causes the builder to remain active, monitoring the built files for any changes and automatically rebuilding

 ```TypeScript
     let build = require('roads').build;